shimmercat/mousebox/README.md

                 root-dir: artwork/compiled/
                 domain: img.zunzun.se

-When ran, if there is no mouseboxf file and there is a devlove file, Mousebox will extract the domains from it.
+When mousebox is ran, if there is no mouseboxf file and there is a devlove file, Mousebox will extract the domains from it.
 Instead of storing the certificates in a "\_priv" folder, Mousebox will use Shimmercat's developer mode scratch area (usually .shimmercat.loves.devs in your project's root directory).

+Shimmercat will also invoke mousebox automatically when executed in developer mode:

+    $ shimmercat --devlove